Florida Senator Bill Nelson projected to win third term

-Unofficial results from the Florida Division of Elections showed Nelson leading Mack by 55 percent to 42 percent.
+Early unofficial results from the Florida Division of Elections showed Nelson leading Mack by 56 percent to 41 percent.

 The race between Mack, 45, and Nelson, 70, was largely conducted over the airwaves with a succession of negative campaign ads, including one by Mack that featured singing cows on a Nelson ranch.